v-tanish012/ML-Course-Project/README.md

 ### 4. Open the Notebook

-Navigate to the directory where you saved the Kaggle notebook and open it by clicking on its filename.
+Navigate to the directory where you cloned/saved the Kaggle notebook and open it by clicking on its filename.

 ### 5. Update File Paths (if necessary)